Why

 The Impact

 "Last year, 1,168 volunteers across 184 churches welcomed 3,934 students from 131 countries on 53 campuses.
 549 entered spiritual community.
 242 began discipleship.
-7 completed ISEED.
+7 completed our intensive empower program.
 This year, we're building infrastructure to track what happens after graduation."

 Call to Action